Meet Rob Doezie, Independent Service Provider

 His involvement with Endless Pools started in 2004.
 “I was doing a whole-house remodel in Santa Ana.
 The homeowner’s husband had a neuromuscular disease that was wasting him away slowly.
 So she came to me during construction, handed me all this product literature for Endless Pools and asked me if I would be interested in installing it for her.”

-In 2008, he became a Factory Trained Installer, a process that includes three days of “pool school” at the Endless Pools Factory Showroom.
+In 2008, he attended a training at the Endless Pools Factory Showroom.
 “I was impressed with the entire crew, the staff, the facility.
 I recognized the professionalism and the quality of the product.
 I left that experience thinking that this was a group of guys and gals that I would love to work with.”

 Rob’s people-first approach to business derives from his upbringing.
 “My grandfather was a devout Christian and he wanted to do something for the church.
 Being a master craftsman, he started a church furniture business in Los Angeles with my father.”
 And Rob himself studied to be either a minister or a counselor before deciding to follow his family (including his three brothers) into construction.